 The application period ends Friday November 27th at 15.00 CET.

-In Sweden, host country for NSfK, research grants are as a rule administered through the researcher’s working place.
-However, the NSfK Secretariat continues working to find a solution enabling the option of the researcher administering the grant her-/himself also for the grant period 2020.
+In Sweden, current host country for NSfK, research grants are as a rule administered through the researcher’s working place.

 Research grant reporting

-If you have received a research grant from NSfK and completed the project, please log in to the application portal (where you made the respective application for the grant) and find the corresponding reporting forms under “Write report” section.
-You should send us your report within three months from the end of the NSfK funded project.
+If you have received a research grant from NSfK and completed the project, please log in to the application portal (where you submitted you application for grant) and find the corresponding reporting forms under “Write report” section.
+Send your report within three months from the end of the NSfK funded project.